Skip to main content

 InputCommentsDefault

 ValuesThe names of optional fields and their values to use when creating/updating a record.
-For example, if you have a custom configured field that is not represented as an input, here you are able to specify its key and assign it a value.
+For example, if a custom configured field is not represented as an input, here its key can be specified along with an assigned value.

-MetadataSet of key-value pairs that you can attach to an object.
+MetadataSet of key-value pairs that can be attached to the customer.
 This can be useful for storing additional information about the object in a structured format.

 TimeoutThe maximum time a client will await a response (in milliseconds).